-RULONA requires the Secretary of State to adopt rules and regulations:
+RULONA would require the Secretary of State to adopt rules and regulations:

-- To implement RULONA.
-Rules and regulations adopted regarding the performance of notarial acts with respect to electronic records could not require, or accord greater legal status or effect to, the implementation or application of a specific technology or technical specification.
-The bill provides a nonexclusive list of topics such rules and regulations may address; and - Regarding notarial acts using communication technology for a remotely located individual, including several specified standards, requirements, and procedures.
+- To implement RULONA, and rules and regulations adopted regarding the performance of notarial acts with respect to electronic records could not require, or accord greater legal status or effect to, the implementation or application of a specific technology or technical specification.
+The bill would provide a non-exclusive list of topics such rules and regulations could address; and - Regarding notarial acts using communication technology for a remotely located individual, including several specified standards, requirements, and procedures.

-The bill requires the Secretary of State, in adopting rules and regulations regarding notarial acts respecting electronic records, to consider certain standards, practices, and customs, to the extent they are consistent with RULONA.
+The bill would require the Secretary of State, in adopting rules and regulations regarding notarial acts respecting electronic records, to consider certain standards, practices, and customs, to the extent they are consistent with RULONA.

-This section will be effective upon publication in the statute book.
+This section would be effective upon publication in the Kansas Register.